 Let’s first talk about the ingredients in this curry:

-If the pieces are 1 inch in size, then increase the cook time by 1-2 minutes.
+If the pieces are 1 inch in size, then increase the cooking time by 1-2 minutes.
 If they are less than 1/2 inch, then reduce cooking time by 1-2 minutes.

 You can also use pumpkin or kabocha squash in this recipe.
-They would cook well in the same time.
+They would cook well at the same time.

 Coconut Milk: I use full-fat coconut milk.

 Spinach: I added spinach at the end, but any green could work.

 The method for this recipe is really simple: